- Family and Medical Leave Policy

 A health care provider is a doctor of medicine or osteopathy, a podiatrist, dentist, clinical psychologist, optometrist, chiropractor, nurse practitioner, nurse - midwife, or clinical social worker authorized to practice and performing within the scope of his/her practice.

-The eligibility period during which an employee may take Family & Medical Leave is measured forward, for a 12 month period, from the date an employee's leave of absence first begins.
-If an employee uses his/her full allotment of F&ML within any 12 month period, he/she will not be eligible for additional leave for 12 months from the first day of the previous leave.
+The eligibility period during which an employee may take Family and Medical Leave is measured forward, for a 12 month period, from the date an employee's leave of absence first begins.
+If an employee uses his/her full allotment of Family and Medical Leave within any 12 month period, he/she will not be eligible for additional leave for 12 months from the first day of the previous leave.

-Approved F&ML will run concurrently with any necessary time off work due to an occupational injury or illness, and with sick leave, maternity/paternity leave, family leave, vacation days, and paid personal days.
+Approved Family and Medical Leave will run concurrently with any necessary time off work due to an occupational injury or illness, and with sick leave, maternity/paternity leave, family leave, vacation days, and paid personal days.

 In cases where both a husband and wife, or both same-sex domestic partners, are employed by the College, each will be eligible for up to 12 weeks of unpaid leave in any 12 month period (or up to 26 weeks for leave to care for an injured service member).

-In certain circumstances, intermittent F&ML may be taken, provided the total hours of leave do not exceed the equivalent of 12 regular work weeks for the employee.
+In certain circumstances, intermittent Family and Medical Leave may be taken, provided the total hours of leave do not exceed the equivalent of 12 regular work weeks for the employee.
 Intermittent leave may be taken in increments of less than a full day (in as little as 15 minute increments).
 Up to the equivalent of 26 weeks of leave may be granted intermittently if necessary, for leave to care for an injured service member.
-Intermittent F&ML will be granted only if medically necessary, as certified by a health care provider.
+Intermittent Family and Medical Leave will be granted only if medically necessary, as certified by a health care provider.

-When intermittent F&ML is requested, and is based on a foreseeable schedule of planned medical treatment, the College reserves the right to temporarily transfer an employee to an available alternate job which has equivalent pay, benefits, and other terms and conditions, and which better accommodates recurring periods of leave than the employee's regular position.
+When intermittent Family and Medical Leave is requested, and is based on a foreseeable schedule of planned medical treatment, the College reserves the right to temporarily transfer an employee to an available alternate job which has equivalent pay, benefits, and other terms and conditions, and which better accommodates recurring periods of leave than the employee's regular position.

 Employees must make reasonable efforts to schedule leave for planned medical treatments so as not to unduly disrupt department and College operations.